 Santa Cruz Mountains achieved American Viticulture Area status in 1981 and has since expanded to include six subregions — Skyline, Saratoga/Los Gatos, Summit, the Coastal Foothills, Ben Lomond Mountain, and Corralitos/Pleasant Valley.
-Though the appellation is one of the largest in California regarding landmass, it’s one of the state’s smallest in terms of wine production.
-Grapevines cover a mere 1,500 acres of the region’s total 480,000 acres.
+Though the appellation is one of the largest in California by landmass, it’s one of the state’s smallest in terms of wine production.
+Grape vines cover a mere 1,600 acres of the region’s total 480,000 acres.

-According to JancisRobinson.com, there are now about 300 vineyards located within the Santa Cruz Mountains.
+According to the Santa Cruz Wineries Association, there are now more than 70 wineries registered in the region and more than 100 vineyards dedicated to grape growing.
 Much of the new vineyard development has happened in the last decade, as ambitious winemakers flock to take advantage of the region’s terroir.